-If the outcome of the conference with the department chairman or counselor is not to the student's satisfaction, the student has ten workdays to request a conference with the dean of instruction or dean of student services, as appropriate, or designee(s), who shall schedule and hold a conference.
-Prior to or at the conference, the student shall submit a written complaint that includes a statement of the complaint and any evidence in its support, the solution sought, the student's signature, and the date of the conference with the department chairman or counselor.
+If the outcome of the conference with the department chairman or success coach is not to the student's satisfaction, the student has ten workdays to request a conference with the Vice President of Academic Affairs or Vice President of Student Services, as appropriate, or designee(s), who shall schedule and hold a conference.
+Prior to or at the conference, the student shall submit a written complaint that includes a statement of the complaint and any evidence in its support, the solution sought, the student's signature, and the date of the conference with the department chairman or success coach.